PacktPublishing/HaskellCookbook/README.md

-# Perl 6 Deep Dive
+# Haskell Cookbook
-This is the code repository for [Perl 6 Deep Dive](https://www.packtpub.com/application-development/perl-6-deep-dive?utm_source=github&utm_medium=repository&utm_campaign=9781787282049), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Haskell Cookbook](https://www.packtpub.com/product/haskell-cookbook/9781786461353), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.
 ## About the Book
-Perl is a family of high-level, general-purpose, interpreted, dynamic programming languages consisting of Perl 5 and Perl 6.
-Perl 6 helps developers write concise and declarative code that is easy to maintain.
+Haskell is a purely functional language that has the great ability to develop large and difficult softwares that are easily maintainable.
+Haskell Cookbook provides recipes that start by illustrating the principles of functional programming in Haskell, and then gradually build up your expertise in creating industrial strength programs to accomplish any goal.
 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.